What We Do

 Knit hats are important for warmth.
 If there is nowhere for a person to get out of the cold in freezing temperatures, it becomes critical to keep their head covered to hold in body heat and prevent hypothermia.

-All of our backpacks have six 18-hour hand/body warmers.
+All of our backpacks are loaded with 18-hour hand/body warmers and 10-hour hand warmers.
 Since we added these to our backpacks many of our homeless neighbors who would have suffered from frostbite have been able to keep warm enough until help was available to get them out of the cold.

 Everyday items that many of us take for granted are not always easily accessible to someone without a home.
 We add these things to our backpacks for basic conveniences.